animate-object/gold/README.md

 ### In progress

-- foundation: resources and card costs
+- foundation: scoring
-  - done when:
-    - playing card draws resources from pool
-    - we can detect when you can't buy a card
+- ui: rule description for scoring

 ### Done